brookshelley/brookshelley/content/posts/2025-12-16-shikoku-tour-report.md

 ---
 type: posts
-title: ""
+title: "Japan Tour Three: Shikoku"
 description:
 tags:
 - cycling
 - backpacks
 - japan
 ---
-# Japan Tour Three: Shikoku

 A version of this appeared in my [newsletter](https://buttondown.com/brookshelley/archive/df-2025-12-01/) a few weeks ago, but I wanted to expand on that report and provide a detailed list of the gear I used for the sickos out there.
 Enjoy~